MutualAidz/kairoslux-website/docs/klw_website_copy_v02_canonical.md

 Formation for leaders who need clarity, not hype

 Body:
 Where it serves the mission, we can shape deeper, repeated formation offers for boards, leadership teams, or practitioners.
-These build on Path 1 and Path 2, helping people live with new tools in a way that is spiritually grounded and practically realistic.
+These build on Step 1 and Step 2, helping people live with new tools in a way that is spiritually grounded and practically realistic.
 Formation is always about clarifying what is at stake, naming genuine risks, and opening up hopeful, mission‑aligned action.

 (Exact formats—seminars, short cohorts, learning circles—can be adapted to context without over‑promising.)